"It just made the pupils so much more confident, and they all decided to take languages again next year!"

-SEET is keen to involve as many schools as possible in Our Films, Our Europe.
-We currently have space for 18 teams to make films, ideally this will be one team per school.
+SEET is keen to involve as many schools as possible in Our World.
+We currently have space for around 18 teams to make films, ideally this will be one team per school.
 Therefore, if we receive high entry numbers, SEET will select the 18 storyboards we feel best respond to the theme.

 - How long can the storyboard presentations be?